Emurasoft/emurasoft.github.io/en/dlg/split_to_files/split_files.md

 Specifies the file name to save.

-## Open all split files when finished successfully check box
+## Open all split files when finished successfully checkbox

 If this is checked, EmEditor will open all split files when splitting a file is finished successfully.

-## Run a macro against each opened split files check box
+## Run a macro against each opened split files checkbox

 If this is checked, EmEditor will run a macro against each of the opened split files.